 - Painful tears around the anus

 Diagnosis Of Constipation

-The fact that your child only defecates three times or lesser every week is a sign of constipation.
-To make sure it is and to identify the underlying cause of his condition, go for a diagnosis by a medical professional.
+If your child only defecates three times or less every week, it every week is a sign of constipation.
+To identify the underlying cause of his condition, go for a diagnosis by a medical professional.
 Your doctor may: